 Without good adhesion between the metal thin film coating and the wafer, yield will be low and device performance will be poor.
 This directly affects the cost of production while also impacting user experience and satisfaction.
 To help improve adhesion, manufacturers need to prevent oxidation between the adhesion and conduction layers.
 In-situ pre-clean processing is also needed, which can be achieved through an ion source or other energetic physical or chemical method, to remove water and hydrocarbons from the surface of the substrate.
 For high-volume manufacturing, metallization also requires highly uniform and repeatable films from wafer to wafer.

-Manufacturers should choose a thin film system that can meet high throughput needs in a compact footprint, particularly for cleanroom placement where space is at a premium.
+Manufacturers should choose a thin film deposition system that can meet high throughput needs in a compact footprint, particularly for cleanroom placement where space is at a premium.
 Ideally, your deposition system for metallization should pair uniformity, repeatability and throughput requirements with suitable pre-clean capability to ensure sufficient adhesion, while providing high uptime and low cost of ownership.

 Depending on form factor and production volume, both sputtering and evaporation can be used for metallization.
 The most ideal thin film deposition configuration for high-volume metallization is a multi-chamber sputter module with cluster architecture.
 With multiple sputter chambers, or modules, manufacturers can coat substrates with different adhesion and conduction layers without breaking vacuum, which is critical for preventing oxidation and improving adhesion.
 A separate pre-clean module can provide excellent adhesion and prevent contamination of the sputter module.
 High-volume automation software powering the robotics behind the cluster tool on the front end is also critical.